 Cook the glass noodles according to the instructions on the packaging.
 Some need to be cooked in boiling water for a few minutes, but in my case, I only needed to soak them in warm water.

 Pour the noodles into a sieve and rinse with cold running water to cool them down.
-You can add a couple of ice cubes if you want them to be extra cold.
-(Don't refrigerate, this will dry them out and make them stick together.)
+You can add some ice cubes if you want them to be extra cold.
+(Don’t refrigerate; this will dry them out and make them stick together.)

 Shred the imitation crab and add it to the bowl, then pour in the sauce and mix again.